 It wasn’t good.
 It probably wasn’t painful, but Mac was not enjoying it.
 After every little pull, she would crane her head around and stare at me with wet eyes, imploring me to take up needlepoint.

-I thought about doing this to her entire body, between her little toes and around her mouth and eyes, and finally I just said, fuck this.
+I thought about doing this to her entire body, between her little toes and around her mouth and eyes, and finally I just said, the hell with this.
 If shaving is good enough for me, it’s good enough for her.

 Then I discovered that while shaving is easier, it presents a whole new problem; the dog slowly loses its color.
 Stripping is the only method that allows them to keep their pretty brown heads.

 I was in denial.
 I checked her after every groom, and comforted myself that the color was still there.
 This may happen to other dogs, but not Mac.